SeeedDocument/ODYSSEY-STM32MP157C/README.md

 In this section, we'll walk you through the use of the USB to TTL adapter, which connects to the ODYSSEY – STM32MP157C's Uart port(Located at the upper right of ODYSSEY – STM32MP157C), to establish a connection between your computer and ODYSSEY -STM32MP157C.

-- **Step 1.** Connect Uart port To PC/Mac using USB To TTL Adapter.
-Note: The voltage of RX/TX is 3.3v.
-If you don't have USB To TTL Adapter, click [HERE](https://item.taobao.com/item.htm?id=550981934087) to buy.（RX->TX,TX->RX）
+- **Step 1.** Connect Uart port To PC/Mac using USB To TTL Adapter.If you don't have USB To TTL Adapter, click [HERE](https://www.seeedstudio.com/catalogsearch/result/?q=UART) to buy.（RX->TX,TX->RX）

 - **Step 2.** Using the following serial debugging tools, the baud rate is 115200:
     - Windows : Use [PUTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), select ```Serial``` protocol, fill in the COM port corresponding to ODYSSEY -STM32MP157C,```115200``` baud rate, 8 bit, no parity bits, a stop bit 1, no flow control.